AlirezaPourchali/soundcloud_bot/README.md

 # soundcloud
 emulating chromium to get the full source for scraping
-telegram bot for download in python & javascript
+telegram bot for downloading songs in python & javascript

 # requirements